JrSKYworkerlucas/CarlProgramming_Algo_Bootcamp/Day15.md

 -
 ## [101.
 Symmetric Tree](https://leetcode.com/problems/symmetric-tree/)
 ### Note
+- Can only solve by post order traversal.
+WHY?
+Because we need to look up the situation of `left` and `right` before deciding the boolean of `node`
 - 2 similar questions:
 -- [100.
 Same Tree](https://leetcode.com/problems/same-tree/description/)
 -- [572.
 Subtree of Another Tree](https://leetcode.com/problems/subtree-of-another-tree/)